irfans18/mock-harbor-api/README.md

 1. Clone this repository.
 2. Navigate to the project directory.
-3. Run `npm install` to install dependencies.
+3. Run `bun install` to install dependencies.

 Clone the project